Training tools for developing great people skills.

 Ask Trainees to Predict Case Study Outcomes

-One thing sets effective training apart from ineffective training.
-That quality is interactivity.
-When training is interactive and engaging, trainees learn much more from it by participating in "real life" examples and demos of the training in action.
-This allows them to interpret situations from in their midst, as well as emphasizing their ability to choose the appropriate path to resolution of a situation.
+One thing that sets effective training apart from ineffective training is the level of interactivity.
+When training is interactive and engaging, trainees learn much more from it by participating in "real-life" examples and demos of the training in action.
+This approach enables participants to apply their knowledge in real-life situations, promoting a deeper understanding and emphasizing their problem-solving ability to choose appropriate resolutions.

 One way to help encourage engagement in training is with a case study that puts that training into action.
 Divide the case study between setup and resolution, and have the trainees read the setup portion of the training.
 Cut it off as the individuals in the case study are making their decisions based on the training (or ignoring the training).

 Then, ask the trainees to predict what the outcomes will be.
 Encourage them to write down their predictions.
 Then, you can progress with the case study and reveal the actual results of the training.
-While they may be somewhat predictable, you can also pick case studies that throw in a curveball and keep your trainees guessing.
-You can then discuss why they made the predictions that they did, and what led them to their decisions, right or wrong.
+While some case studies may follow predictable paths, introducing occasional curveballs keeps participants on their toes.
+These unexpected twists challenge trainees’ critical thinking skills and their ability to adapt their problem-solving strategies.
+You can then discuss why they made the predictions that they did and what led them to their decisions, whether right or wrong.

 Discuss Potential Alternative Outcomes in Case Studies